Md-Abdullah-321/Task-Projects/README.md

 ## Contact

-For any inquiries or feedback regarding these projects, feel free to contact me at [your-email@example.com](mailto:abdullah.dev.it@gmail.com).
+For any inquiries or feedback regarding these projects, please get in touch with me at [abdullah.dev.it@gmail.com](mailto:abdullah.dev.it@gmail.com).